Remote Hiring

 Stacked diagram showing the types of roles U.S. companies hired globally in 2025, from operations to engineering and revenue roles.

 Data from LinkedIn, Indeed Hiring Lab, and Lightcast closely matched what we observed in execution.
-By 2025, US companies were hiring globally across both skilled and operational roles, reflecting growing confidence in managing distributed teams and a need to access talent faster than domestic markets allowed.
+Beyond 2026, US companies were hiring globally across both skilled and operational roles, reflecting growing confidence in managing distributed teams and a need to access talent faster than domestic markets allowed.

 Technology and Engineering